Are you finally ready to take the challenge and finally get good handwriting?

 This challenge is designed to help you retrain and flex your handwriting muscles; with the aim of improving your fine motor skills.
 Developing these skills could lead you in a brand new direction in life; learning how to draw letters, become a schmancy calligrapher, making new friends through pen pals or starting a new business venture.
 The possibilities are endless.

 Believe it or not, improving one’s handwriting can completely change your life.
 It can lead to improved memory, focus and even better sleep.* But we will get to that later.

-Your handwriting reflects who you are.
+The way you write reflects who you are.

 It’s a little piece of you on a page.
 Handwriting is personal and unique.
-Luckily, if you want it to change, good handwriting can be taught, and it can be practised and improved upon.
+Luckily, if you want it to change, neater handwriting can be taught, and it can be practised and improved upon.

 Download Your Handwriting Worksheets & Extras: